19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/Ancestry.md

 # Ancestry

 Ancestries are the different fantasy species of intelligent [Humanoids](../../Resources%20for%20GMs/Creatures/Creature%20Types/Humanoid.md).
 Ancestries are split into two components.
-There is the mechanical component which determines what special abilities the ancestry grants, and there is the lore, which describes how that ancestry fits into the setting.
+There is the mechanical component which determines what special abilities the ancestry grants, and there is the lore, which describes how an ancestry fits into the setting.

 ## Mechanics